Skip to content

 Things to do at Lyveden manor

-Lyveden in the autumn sunshine | © National Trust Images/Mike Selby
+Lyveden manor in the spring sun | © National Trust Images/Annapurna Mellor

-With a grand manor house to see, plan your visit here, with historical talks, information on the garden design and our temporary exhibition space there's plenty to see and do.
+With a manor house to see, plan your visit here, with historical talks, information on the garden design and our temporary exhibition space there's plenty to see and do.

 Plan your day